Should-we-tax-food-according-to-its-evironmental-footprint_Banneraadj.jpg

 Money aside, it is also important to consider the many other potentially wide-reaching and positive implications that could come about as a result of this initiative.

-One of the first changes we could hope to see would be an increase in accountability.
+One of the first changes we could hope to see would be increased accountability.
 Before any tax can be calculated, we first need to establish a consistent means of measuring, reporting and tracking emissions across the supply chain.
-This will highlight where the problem-areas are, enabling a fair tax to be calculated, but also likely motivate farmers and producers to make changes even before there is a financial reason to do so.
+This will highlight where the problem areas are, enabling a fair tax to be calculated, but also likely motivate farmers and producers to make changes even before there is a financial reason to do so.
 Whether those changes come about through environmental concern or purely from a PR perspective, it ultimately doesn’t matter – change is change.

 FOR THE HEALTH OF THE PEOPLE AS WELL AS THE PLANET

 The final point to note is something that the UK Health Alliance on Climate Change has been very clear on.
-This tax is about more than just the health of the environment, but also about the health of the population.
-In fact, a 2018 study found that were we to increase the price of foods to account for the healthcare costs associated with their consumption, unprocessed and processed red meat would cost 20% and 110% more respectively.5
+This tax is about more than just the environment but also about the population's health.
+In fact, a 2018 study found that if we increase the price of foods to account for the healthcare costs associated with their consumption, unprocessed and processed red meat would cost 20% and 110% more, respectively.5

 DISCLAIMER: A TAX IS NOT THE BE-ALL AND END-ALL